-For the Private Bank, Deutsche Bank expects net revenues in 2022 to be higher compared to 2021.
-Revenue growth is expected to be supported by a gain from the closing of the sale of the financial advisors' network in Italy.
-Excluding this impact, Private Bank anticipates revenues to be slightly higher compared to 2021 driven by continued business growth and net positive impacts from the rising interest rate environment.
-Private Bank observed significantly lower adverse impacts from the April 2021 ruling of the German Federal Court of Justice ("BGH") on pricing agreements as it has largely completed the process of entering into new contracts with customers affected by the ruling.
+For the Private Bank, net revenues in 2022 are expected to be higher compared to 2021 supported by a gain from the sale of the Deutsche Bank Financial Advisors business in Italy to be recognized in fourth quarter 2022.
+Excluding this impact, revenues are anticipated to be slightly higher compared to 2021 driven by continued business growth and net positive impacts from the rising interest rate environment.
+In addition, adverse impacts from the April 2021 ruling of the German Federal Court of Justice ("BGH") on pricing agreements are expected to be significantly lower in 2022 compared to 2021 as the process of entering new contracts with customers affected by the ruling is largely completed.

-Revenues in Private Bank Germany are expected to be slightly higher compared to 2021 supported by substantially lower negative revenue impacts from the BGH ruling and by valuation impacts.
-Excluding these impacts, the Group expects revenues in the Private Bank Germany to remain essentially flat year-on-year.
-In the current market environment, the Group expects higher net interest income as well as a slowdown in the growth dynamics of the fee income.
+Revenues for Private Bank Germany are expected to be slightly higher compared to 2021 supported by substantially lower negative revenue impacts from the BGH ruling and by valuation impacts.
+Excluding these impacts, revenues in the Private Bank Germany are expected to remain essentially flat year-on-year.
+In the current economic environment, an increase in net interest income is expected, but is likely to be offset in part by a decline in the fee income.

-In the International Private Bank, revenues are expected to be higher year on year supported by the anticipated gain from the sale of the Italian financial advisors' network.
-Excluding this impact, revenues should be higher compared to 2021 as continued growth in investment, deposit and loan products will only be partially offset by reduced benefits from ECB's targeted longer-term refinancing operations ("TLTRO") program.
+In the International Private Bank, revenues are expected to be significantly higher year-on-year supported by the gain from the completion of the sale of the Financial Advisors business in Italy in the fourth quarter of 2022.
+Excluding this impact, revenues are expected to be higher compared to 2021 driven by continued growth in deposit and loan products.
+Investment product revenues are expected to be essentially flat as growth from continued net assets under management inflows is offset by market depreciation impacts.
+Revenue development is expected to be also supported by foreign exchange movements.